mistydemeo/tigerbrew/share/doc/homebrew/Formula-Cookbook.md

 There are plenty of others.
 Check `/usr/lib` to see.

-We try to not duplicate libraries and complicated tools in core Homebrew.
+We try to not duplicate libraries and complicated tools in core Tigerbrew.
 We dupe some common tools though.
-But generally, we avoid dupes because it’s one of Homebrew’s foundations.
+But generally, we avoid dupes because it’s one of Tigerbrew’s foundations.
 (And it causes build and usage problems!)

 The one special exception is OpenSSL.
-Anything that uses OpenSSL *should* be built using Homebrew’s shipped OpenSSL and our test bot's post-install audit will warn of this when it is detected. (*Of course, there are exceptions to the exception.
+Anything that uses OpenSSL *should* be built using Tigerbrew’s shipped OpenSSL and our test bot's post-install audit will warn of this when it is detected. (*Of course, there are exceptions to the exception.
 Not everything can be forced onto our OpenSSL)*.

-Because Homebrew’s OpenSSL is `keg_only` to avoid conflicting with the system sometimes formulae need to have environmental variables set or special configuration flags passed to locate our preferred OpenSSL; you can see this mechanism in the [clamav](https://github.com/Homebrew/homebrew/blob/master/Library/Formula/clamav.rb#L28) formula.
-Usually this is unnecessary because when OpenSSL is specified as a dependency Homebrew temporarily prepends the $PATH with that prefix.
+Because Tigerbrew’s OpenSSL is `keg_only` to avoid conflicting with the system sometimes formulae need to have environmental variables set or special configuration flags passed to locate our preferred OpenSSL; you can see this mechanism in the [clamav](https://github.com/mistydemeo/tigerbrew/blob/master/Library/Formula/clamav.rb#L28) formula.
+Usually this is unnecessary because when OpenSSL is specified as a dependency Tigerbrew temporarily prepends the $PATH with that prefix.

-Homebrew maintains a special [tap that provides other useful dupes](https://github.com/Homebrew/homebrew-dupes).
+Homebrew maintains a special [tap that provides other useful dupes](https://github.com/Homebrew/homebrews-dupes).

 *Important:* Since the introduction of `superenv`, `brew --prefix`/bin is NOT on the `$PATH` during formula installation.
 If you have dependencies at build time, you must specify them and brew will add them to the `$PATH`.
 You can test around this with `--env=std`.